-Destination: Eastbourne Pier
+- Destination: Eastbourne Pier

-Distance: 21.9 km (13.6 miles)
+- Distance: 22.5 km (14 miles) point-to-point

-Time Needed: 7 hours with breaks.
+- Time Needed: 7 hours with breaks

-Waymarks: Seaford Beach – Hope Gap – Coastguard Cottages – Cuckmere Haven – Cuckmere Inn – Seven Sisters Country Park – Birling Gap – Belle Tout Lighthouse – Beachy Head Lighthouse – Beachy Head Pub – Eastbourne Seaside Promenade – Eastbourne
+- Route: Seaford Beach – Hope Gap – Coastguard Cottages – Cuckmere Haven – Cuckmere Inn – Seven Sisters Country Park – Birling Gap – Belle Tout Lighthouse – Beachy Head Lighthouse – Beachy Head Pub – Eastbourne Seaside Promenade – Eastbourne

 Where to Start the Seven Sisters Cliffs Walk